lowsky/gh-dashboard-relay/README.md

 Note: For Relay you also need to start in _regular mode_, to activate the graphql-server.

-    npm run dev  # this opens the browser automatically
+    yarn run dev  # this opens the browser automatically

-For local development this also uses webpack-dev based hot-reloading which automatically updates the page in the browser!

 ### Built-in GraphQL-backend